Sunday, 30 September 2012

 African aviation is saddled with lots of challenges.
 Whenever its stakeholders gather to discuss the present and future of the continent’s air transport industry, they have never lacked well-articulated resolutions and recommendation, but the problem has always been with implementation.
 IME AKPAN writes on this in the light of the recent aviation conference held in Windhoek, Namibia

-At different fora, the problems of African aviation are diagnosed to include
+At different fora, the problems of African aviation

 1. High customs duty paid on aircraft spare parts